Transgender Awareness Week reveals a community in crisis

 Fear and anxiety surge

-There is a significant fear of more anti-trans legislation as a result of this election, adding to the anxiety and depression many have felt throughout the campaign, according to Tiffany Chenneville, a licensed psychologist and former fellow at the American Psychological Foundation who works closely with LGBTQIA+ people.
+There is a significant fear of more anti-trans legislation as a result of this election, adding to the anxiety and depression many have felt throughout the campaign, according to Tiffany Chenneville, a licensed psychologist and former fellow at the American Psychological Foundation.

 Chenneville spoke about the persistent negative framing of this community during the election and the harm caused when so few challenged the misinformation.